blanknut/towers-of-hanoi/README.md

 ![](hanoi42s.gif)

+Note: In the meantime, I've also implemented it for the SwissMicros DM42 as well as for the HP-85, see further below.

 ## Installation

-If you have a real HP-42S calculator, type in the program in ./src/hp42s-hanoi.txt.
+If you have a real HP-42S calculator, type in the program in `./src/hp42s-hanoi.txt`.
-If you want to run it on [Free42](http://thomasokken.com/free42/), simply import ./bin/hp42s-hanoi.raw.
+If you want to run it on [Free42](http://thomasokken.com/free42/), simply import `./bin/hp42s-hanoi.raw`.

 ## Usage